Important reminder

 Spring flooding on the Rivière Saint-François: Our run-of-river stations do not have reservoirs to hold back water

 In the Centre-du-Québec region, Hydro-Québec operates two hydropower generating stations on the Rivière Saint-François: Chute-Hemmings and Drummondville.
-These facilities are run-of-river stations, which means that they cannot store water.
+These run-of-river stations cannot store water.
 They can only let the river’s natural flows, which are inherently unpredictable, run through them.

 A tool that identifies flows and water levels